-The Higher Education Loan Authority of the State of Missouri is offering \$761,400,000 of its student loan asset-backed notes, Series 2010-1 (LIBOR floating rate notes).
-The notes are debt obligations of the Issuer and will be issued pursuant to an indenture of trust.
-The notes will receive payments primarily from collections on a pool of student loans held by the Issuer and pledged to the Trustee under the Indenture.
+The Higher Education Loan Authority of the State of Missouri is offering \$576,800,000 of its student loan asset-backed notes, Series 2011-1 (LIBOR floating rate notes).
+The notes are debt obligations of the Issuer and will be issued pursuant to an indenture of trust (the "Indenture") between the Issuer and the Trustee.
+The notes will receive payments primarily from collections on a pool of student loans held by the Issuer and pledged to the Trustee under the Indenture